ProfessorBrunner/lcdm-website/content/pages/code/pdfz.md

 representation of a photometric redshift probabilistic density function (PDF).
 This code implements the techniques presented in our [Sparse Representation of Photometric Redshift PDFs]({filename}/pages/papers/pdfZstorage.md) paper.
+This package will be soon incorporated as part as the [MLZ]({filename}/pages/code/mlz.md) package.

 ## Public Archive

-The code base will eventually be migrated to [github](https://github.com/ProfessorBrunner).
+The code base is currently in [github](https://github.com/mgckind/SparsePz) but soon it will incorporated as part as the [MLZ]({filename}/pages/code/mlz.md) repository

 ## Original Archive

-The currently published [PDF Storage](/static/code/) implementation is permanently archived at the LCDM site.
+The currently published PDF Storage implementation [SparePz](/static/code/pdfz/SparsePz.zip)  is permanently archived at the LCDM site.

 ## Contact: